tigergraph/ecosys/tutorials/README.md

     - [locate.csv](https://raw.githubusercontent.com/tigergraph/ecosys/master/demos/guru_scripts/docker/tutorial/4.x/data/locate.csv)
     - [transfer.csv](https://raw.githubusercontent.com/tigergraph/ecosys/master/demos/guru_scripts/docker/tutorial/4.x/data/transfer.csv)

-  - Copy [load2.gsql](./script/load2.gsql) to your container.
+  - Copy [25_load2.gsql](./gsql/25_load2.gsql) to your container.
 Modify the script with your local file path.
 Next, run the following in your container's bash command line.
     ```
        gsql load2.gsql
     ```
-    or in GSQL Shell editor, copy the content of [load2.gsql](./script/load2.gsql), and paste in GSQL shell editor to run.
+    or in GSQL Shell editor, copy the content of [25_load2.gsql](./gsql/25_load2.gsql), and paste in GSQL shell editor to run.

     The declarative loading script is self-explanatory.
-You define the filename alias for each data source, and use the the LOAD statement to map the data source to the target schema elements-- vertex types, edge types, and vector attributes.
+You define the filename alias for each data source, and use the LOAD statement to map the data source to the target schema elements-- vertex types, edge types, and vector attributes.
     ```python
     USE GRAPH financialGraph